The Telephone Museum of Prince Edward Island

 2009 - 54 feet of Halo-trac commercial track lighting was donated to the project, along with 43 Halo L1760mb commercial halogen lights and connectors, track fittings, etc. These were donated by Carol and Wilfred Nicholson, and came from a gallery and frame shop they used to run.
 When it was shut down, the lighting was put in dry storage awaiting a future use.
 The photos below have been updated to reflect the new lighting.
 There is still some adjustment of lamp positions, and a couple more may be added, but already it has eliminated dark spots, and made it possible to highlight displays using targeted lighting.
 In some places, I may eventually use the wider coverage 36 degree MR16 floodlight bulbs as opposed to the 15 degree MR16 spotlight bulbs that are currently in them.
 Thank you, Carol and Wilfred!

-Projects and New Items Page! - This page will show detailed photos of newly received items, as well as steps taken to restore them.
+New Projects and New Items Page! - This page will show detailed photos of the latest Museum Acquisitions!

 Teletype Page: Showing the teletype machines ready and in progress for the museum